 Determine a vector of annual earned rates that replicates the growth in the additional invested asset portfolio from the valuation date to the end of the projection period for the scenario.
 This vector will be the NAER for the given scenario.

-If the depletion of assets within the projection results in an unreasonably high negative NAER upon borrowing, the NAER may be set to the assumed cost of borrowing associated with each projected time period, in accordance with Section 4.D.3.c, as a safe harbor.
+If the projection results contain any extremely negative or positive NAER due to the depletion of assets in the denominator, the NAER shall be reset to a more appropriate discount rate, which may be carried out by imposing upper/lower limits or by using another approach, subject to actuarial judgement, that is appropriately prudent for statutory valuation.

 Guidance Note: There are multiple ways to select the additional invested asset portfolio at the valuation date.
 Similarly, there are multiple ways to determine the earned rate vector.
 The company shall be consistent in its choice of methods, from one valuation to the next.